-A small leak in your water heater will likely not cause problem, but it could be indicative of a more serious problem that is dangerous if left unattended.
+While a small leak in your water heater will likely not cause a problem, wondering if a leaking water heater is dangerous is not a misplaced concern.
+A leak in your water heater could be indicative of a more serious problem that could have several negative consequences if left unattended.

 Causes And Solutions Of A Leaking Water Heater